serialenabler/MS17-010/README.md

 If you get an error called "ImportError: No module named v5" , clone impacket from here and dump it in the same directory as the python file: https://github.com/SecureAuthCorp/impacket
 If you get "ImportError: No module named pyasn1.type.univ", pip install pyasn1 If you get "ImportError: No module named Cryptodome.Hash",

+## Disclaimer

+This work is for educational purposes only and should be used at most for Pentesting.
+Please respect your local laws.